 Food and Supplies in Yellowstone

-There are numerous restaurants, cafeterias, and snack shops throughout the park, ranging from fine dining to fast food at a grill.
+There are numerous restaurants, cafeterias, and snack shops throughout the park, ranging from fine dining to semi-fast food.
 If you’re gearing up for hiking, backpacking or kayaking, you can purchase food and other supplies at several general stores and outdoor stores located around the park.

 Yellowstone Bear Safety